-What chimpanzees teeth reveal about the human diet
+What chimpanzees teeth reveal about the human diet: We are frugivores!

 Dental structures are important anatomical traits to investigate the diet type and dietary ecology of a species.
 Thus, by studying the chimpanzees’ dentition and diet in the wild and comparing it with human dentition, we can learn what our natural diets have in common.
 After all, it is the striking similarities between human and chimpanzee teeth that have convinced a growing number of people to adopt a high-fruit diet – inspired by the chimpanzees!